Current Work

 Contact the secretary@niccstandards.org.uk to get involved!

-This Task Group is responsible for developing NICC standards for any matter concerning the use and interworking of signalling protocols over the UK telecommunication networks.
+This Task Group is responsible for developing NICC standards for any matter concerning the use and interworking of SIP signalling protocols over the UK telecommunication networks.

 The scope of the Task Group covers the user to network interface and the network-to-network interface.